19hours/sg-statutes/Acts/Public Utilities Act.md

 (c) has a water service installation that is in an unsatisfactory condition.

+[Act 9 of 2012 wef 01/09/2012]

+(4) Without prejudice to subsection (3), the Board may, in its discretion —

+(a) refuse to enter into an agreement for the supply; or

+(b) enter into an agreement for a reduced supply,

+of water that is not for human consumption to any premises, where the Board is of the opinion that it is impracticable or uneconomical to supply the water to those premises.

+[Act 9 of 2012 wef 01/09/2012]

-(4) The Board shall not be liable for any loss or damage caused to any person by such refusal or discontinuance of the supply of water to the person under subsection (3).
+(5) The Board shall not be liable for any loss or damage caused to any person by —

+(a) any refusal or discontinuance of the supply of water under subsection (3); or

+(b) any refusal to enter into an agreement for the supply of water, or entering into an agreement for a reduced supply of water, under subsection (4).

+[Act 9 of 2012 wef 01/09/2012]

 ### Board may require security